NarendraShalivahana/NarendraShalivahana/README.md

 💼 Professional Experience:

-Graduate Engineer Trainee at HCL Technologies: Worked on VMware and Windows Server.
+Software Developer at HCL Technologies: Worked on Design and implementation of HCL healthcare management system with using technologies Springboot, Microservices, Rest API's, Java, System Design.
-Took responsibility as server owner for more than 6000+ physical and virtual servers.

 🌱 Learning & Development: